The Agile principle # 2 is the one that talks about change!

 Ultimately, accepting change late in the process deals with a fundamental cognitive human bias: the sunk cost paradox.
 It speaks to our tendency to follow through with something we have already invested time, effort, or money into, whether the current costs outweigh the benefits.
 “We already spent a million on this project might as well finish it”.
 Or “We are almost done, let’s just finish it!”, even though the client already doesn’t want it anymore.

-The question for the Agile leader is: how to help helping the organization to rethink and express value?
+The question for the Agile leader is: how to help the organization rethink and express value?

 The biggest challenge